0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/(Witty Title Here).md

 ##  Terminology

-Before getting into specific topics, it is important to cover some critical terminology in determining whether media is a good representation of a specific minority [Week 14].
+Before getting into specific topics, it is important to cover some critical terminology in determining whether media is a positive or negative representation of a specific minority:
+- *Intersectionality* is a term that examines how multiple identities can be present at one time and how they can shape an individual’s life in terms of both oppression and privilege [Kimberlé Crenshaw].
+The various qualities a person has can determine many aspects of their life such as work opportunities, likelihood of being at risk, .
+LGBTQ+ individuals are often faced with such a reality as described later.
+- *Social Constructionism* presents the idea that aspects of one’s identity are not based on nature, but nurtured through one’s environment and society [Big Book].
+-

+[Week 14].

 - [[Week 9]]
 - [[Week 14]]
 	- Positive vs. negative media representation
 	- Intersectionality
-	- Male Gaze
-	- Queer
 	- Social Constructionism
 	- Heteronomativity
 	- Symbolic annihilation